stepanenko/git-info/README.md

 ## GIT Notes

-### 1. Update master branch while being on another branch
+### 1. Update master branch while being on another branch:

 As long as you're doing a **fast-forward** merge simply use `git fetch <remote> <sourceBranch>:<destinationBranch>`.